-The church of St Sophia, or Holy Wisdom, now known as Ayasofya, is daunting in its size.
+The basilica of St Sophia, or Holy Wisdom, now known as Ayasofya, is daunting in its size.
 This building alone, for a thousand years the largest on earth, justifies a visit to Istanbul.
 Climb to the gallery to see at close quarters the imperial portraits of John II Comnenus and Eirene from 1118, and the awesome thirteenth-century mosaic of the Intercession of the Virgin and John the Baptist, one of the greatest Byzantine works of art.
 A well-kept secret is the view from the gallery.
 You will need to open a window to see it, but someone has kindly left a block of stone to step on.
 The exterior is best seen at sunset from a nearby rooftop: the panorama from the terrace of the And Hotel is hard to beat, particularly accompanied by a full moon and a glass of rakı.

-The queue to enter Haghia Sophia can be horrendous.
+The queue to enter can be horrendous.
 Our tip is to take advantage of the fact that guides and their charges get priority – once they have got you in you can go your own way.

 View the documentary ‘Building Wonders’ with Robert Ousterhout.